 Priority will be given to children living closest to the school determined by the shortest distance.
-The straight-line distance from the school will be taken into account, with those living nearer the school having a higher priority.
-All straight-line distances are calculated electronically by the LA using data provided jointly by the Post Office and Ordnance Survey.
-The data plots the co-ordinates of each property and provides the address-point between which straight line distance is measured and reported to three decimal places.
-In the unlikely event of two applicants with an identical distance competing for a single place at a school the place will be offered to one applicant on the basis of lots drawn by an officer of the County Council not involved in admission.
+For admissions purposes the LA use data provided by Ordnance Survey (OS) to measure straight line distances.
+The OS data plots the co-ordinates of each individual property (the home address) which are referred to as address points (The home address is considered to be the address at which the child resides on a permanent basis or is 'ordinarily resident.
+This is generally the address of the parent/carer).
+Straight line distance is measured from the address point of the home address to address point of the school.
+Distances are reported in miles to three decimal places.
+If a child's time is split equally between two residences, the address of the residence at which the child resides for the majority of the school week would be used to measure the distance between the child's school and home.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.